moorepants/dissertation/parameterstudy.rst

 Whipple model [Moore2008]_ and I've explored some other studies over the years.
 The following sections provide some the results.

+.. todo:: Cite Zytveld1975 as doing early parameter studies with trail, front wheel moment of inertia and rider position.
+He also did it analyticall and with Routh's, like Jim.
+He also did a basic sensitity sutdy like Tak.

 Geometric Variation
 ===================